datlife/vehicle-tracker/README.md

 # Vehicle Detection and Tracking
 --------------------------------

-This repo is the Project 5 of Udacity Self-Driving Car Nanadegree.
+This repo is the Project 5 of Udacity Self-Driving Car Nanodegree.

 In the next following sections, we would walk through the pipeline how to detect and track cars from a video stream using Support Vector Machine (SVM) Classifier.
 This process involves few intersting Computer Vision topics such as Histogram of Gradients (HOG), Spatial binary and Color Histogram.